Iron March: Notable users

 In February 2015, three people were arrested for planning to commit a mass shooting at a shopping mall in Halifax, Nova Scotia, on February 14 that year.
-One of the suspects, 23-year-old Lindsay Souvannarath of Illinois, was found to have been an active member of the Iron March forum, to have been the ex-girlfriend of Iron March founder "Slavros", and to have made many online posts in favor of neo-fascist or neo-Nazi ideologies.
+One of the suspects, 23-year-old Lindsay Souvannarath of Illinois, was found to have been an active member of the Iron March forum, and to have made many online posts in favor of neo-fascist or neo-Nazi ideologies.

-Iron March user Devon Arthurs (2018); N. J. Department of Homeland Security and Terrorism Risk Assessment.

 Devon Arthurs, an Iron March user and member of the Atomwaffen Division (AWD), killed his two roommates, also members of AWD, in May 2017.
 Police found neo-Nazi literature, radioactive materials, a photograph of Oklahoma City bomber Timothy McVeigh, and explosives in his home.
 Arthurs' remaining roommate and fellow Iron March user Brandon Russell was arrested in Tampa, Florida, for stockpiling of illegal weapons and bomb-making materials.
 Russell had been among Iron March's most prolific users, having written around 1,500 posts on the site.

 As a result of the Iron March leak in 2019, it was discovered the Latvian national-conservative politician and activist Raivis Zeltīts had posted on Iron March under the handle "Latvian_Integralist".
 Zeltīts acknowledged in a Facebook post that he had written using this handle, but Zeltīts said that he no longer held those views.
 Zeltīts remained in contact with Iron March administrator Benjamin Raymond as late as 2015.

 Zack Davies, 26, of Mold, North Wales, attacked a Sikh man with a machete and claw hammer while shouting "White Power".
 Davies inflicted life-threatening injuries; in the judge's view, the victim would have died had Davies not been stopped by passers-by.
 In 2015, a British court found Davies guilty and assigned him a life sentence (with a minimum tariff of 14 years).
 Davies had an Iron March account and was a member of the British terrorist group National Action, which was proscribed in 2016.